willwhitney/reprieve/readme.md

 ## Features

 This library is designed to be framework-agnostic and _extremely_ efficient.
 Loss-data curves, and the associated measures like MDL and SDL, can be expensive to compute as they require training a probe algorithm dozens of times.
-This library reduces the time it takes to do this from 30 minutes to 2.
+This library reduces the time it takes to do this from 30 minutes to 2 when using probe algorithms in JAX.

 - **Bring your own dataset, representation function, and probe algorithm.** We provide implementations of representation functions such as VAEs and supervised pretraining, and an MLP with Adam probe algorithm, but you can quickly and easily use your own.
 - **Framework-agnostic.** You can implement representation functions and algorithms in any framework you choose, be it Pytorch, JAX, NumPy, or TensorFlow.
 Anything that can convert to and from NumPy arrays is fair game.